Protect the world’s peace. Donate to support Ukraine

 Stockpile prompts, fun facts, or ideas in advance.
 Our picks for the best learning apps offer bite-sized inspiration to keep your messages fresh.

-And remember, sometimes the quickest fix is sending a GIF, meme, or link that made you laugh.
-It’s a small gesture that keeps conversations from slipping into one-word territory.
+If you're stuck, don't overthink it.
+Sometimes the best move is sending a quick GIF, a meme, or a link to something that made you laugh.
+It's a low-effort gesture that breaks the silence and keeps the conversation from sliding back into one-word territory.

 1. Add open-ended questions